nbittich/adana/README.md

 ### Include a script file

 You can dynamically load a script in the repl.
-Assuming you've cloned the repo and you use docker, here's a example of to do it.
+Assuming you've cloned the repo and you use docker, here's an example of how to do it.

 Note that the extension can be anything.